 SchoolName School of Behavioural Sciences

 Programme M.Sc.
 Psychology

 Course Name Behaviour Genetics

 Type of Course Core

 Course Code BE M 21 C01

-Names of Dr.Rajeev Kumar N PhI )
+Names of Academic Staff & Dr.Rajeev Kumar N PhD

-Academic Staff & Qualifications
+Qualifications

 Course Summary & Justification Biological foundations of psychology consist of chiefly genetic, neuronal and glandular control of behaviour.
 Behaviour Genetics is an emerging area with large scientific knowledge in the area like the genetic basis for intelligence, specific abilities or talents, personality traits, and various neurodevelopmental, maladaptive behaviours.
 This course will help students to gain a greater understanding of the genetic background of the psychological process which will enhance professional practice.

 Semester First

 Total StudentLearningT ime (SLT) Learning Approach Lecture Tutoria 1 Practic al Others Total LearningHou rs

 Eg. Authentic learning Collaborative learning Independent learning 60 20 10 - 90

 Pre-requisite Nil

 CO No. Expected Course Outcome Learning Domains PSO No. 1 Understand Mendelian and post Mendelian developments in the field of Genetics.
-U 1 2 Sound knowledge in the chemical structure and composition of Genetic materials and the DNA U 3 3 Able to prepare the pedigree analysis of a given А 2 behavioural traits 4 Evaluate the genetic basis of intelligence, abilities, or specific talents. Е 1 5 Synthesis the genetic basis of behavioural traits and personalities. А 1,7 6 able to identify inherited trait factor- physical traits or behavioural traits S 2 7 Able to evaluate the genetic basis of mental disorders S 4 8 Appraise the genetic dimensions of personality disorders. А 4 nember (R), Understand (U), Apply (A), Analyse (An), Evalu Interest (I) and Appreciation (Ap) ate (E), Cro eate (C), Skil
+U 1 2 Sound knowledge in the chemical structure and composition of Genetic materials and the DNA U 3 3 Able to prepare the pedigree analysis of a given A 2 behavioural traits 4 Evaluate the genetic basis of intelligence, abilities, or specific talents. Е 1 5 Synthesis the genetic basis of behavioural traits and personalities.
+A 1,7 6 able to identify inherited trait factor- physical traits or behavioural traits S 2 7 Able to evaluate the genetic basis of mental disorders S 4 8 Appraise the genetic dimensions of personality disorders.
+A 4

+^{}Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C), Skill (S), Interest (I) and Appreciation (Ap)

-Module No. Module Content C O Hr 1 Introduction to Behaviour Genetics 1, 3 10 Origin and development of science of genetics.
+Module No. Module Content CO Hr 1 Introduction to Behaviour Genetics 1, 3 10 Origin and development of science of genetics.
 Methods in human Behavioural genetics 2 Principles and Mechanisms of Heredity Physical and chemical structures of genes and chromosomes.
 Mendel's law of inheritance.
 Post - Mendel development in the mechanism of inheritance.
 Causes and effects of mutation.
 Inheritance of acquired a character.
 1, 2 20

 3 Inheritance of Intelligence and Abilities Inheritance of the normal and above normal IQs.
 Genetic involvement special talents and aptitudes.
-2, 4 20 4 Inheritance of temperament and personality traits• Extraversion - Introversion.
-Experimental and genetic studies.• Inheritance of dominance, Sociability and other traits.
+2, 4 20 4 Inheritance of temperament and personality traits • Extraversion - Introversion.
+Experimental and genetic studies. • Inheritance of dominance, Sociability and other traits.
 5, 6 20 5 Genetics of Psychopathology Inheritance of anxiety related disorders Inheritance of schizophrenia and other psychotic disorders.
 Inheritance of personality disorders.
 Inheritance of alcohol and substance use disorder.
 5, 6, 7, 8 20

-TeachingandL earningAppro ach Classroom Procedure (Mode of transaction) Direct Instruction: Brain storming lecture, Explicit Teaching, E-learning, interactive Instruction:, Active co-operative learning, Seminar, Group Assignments Authentic learning, Library work and Group discussion, Presentation by individual student/ Group representative.
-Assessment Types Mode of Assessment Continuous Internal Assessment (CIA) Internal Test - One MCQ based and on extended answer type Book review - every students to review a seminal work on Alternative Education and submit a report Seminar Presentation - a theme is to be discussed and identified to prepare a paper and present in the seminar Field visit report - each student shall individually or in group visit an institution with demonstrated experience of alternative thoughts and prepare a report
+TeachingandL earningAppro ach Classroom Procedure (Mode of transaction) Assessment Types Mode of Assessment Continuous Internal Assessment (CIA) Internal Test - One MCQ based and on extended answer type Book review - every students to review a seminal work on Alternative Education and submit a report Seminar Presentation - a theme is to be discussed and identified to prepare a paper and present in the seminar Field visit report - each student shall individually or in group visit an institution with demonstrated experience of alternative thoughts and prepare a report